MarcusE1W/absolute-beginner/content/post/static-site.md

 ### Add a theme

-As an example the Dream template from the [Hugo template page](https://themes.gohugo.io/) will be installed in the new site
+As an example the Dream template from the [Hugo template page](https://themes.gohugo.io/) will be installed in the new site (e.g quickstart)

 ```bash
 cd quickstart